-Legal professional privilege: disclosing suspicions to your Money Laundering Reporting Officer (MLRO)
+Legal professional privilege: disclosing suspicions to your MLRO

-Page 104 of the Legal Sector Anti-Money Laundering Guidance states that ‘section 330(9A) [of POCA] protects the privilege attaching to any disclosure made to a nominated officer for the purposes of obtaining advice about whether or not a disclosure should be made.'
+Chapter 13 of the anti-money laundering guidance for the legal sector states that section 330(9A) of the Proceeds of Crime Act 2002 “protects the privilege attaching to any disclosure made to a nominated officer for the purposes of obtaining advice about whether or not a disclosure should be made”.

 Section 330(9A) does not apply if the person making the disclosure to the nominated officer intends for it to be a disclosure and not a consultation for the purposes of obtaining advice from the nominated officer.